Sexual repression: Sex education

-During the late 1990s and the Bush Administration (2000–2008) abstinence-only sexual education groups were given considerable government funding to develop programming for schools.
+During the late 1990s and the Bush administration (2000–2008) abstinence-only sex education groups were given considerable government funding to develop programming for schools.
 These groups were mostly represented by Christians who believed it to be their responsibility to address what they deemed as society's regressions towards a sex-based culture.
 Abstinence advocates generally focus on prohibiting sexual contact before heterosexual marriage.
 This has been linked to instigating a culture of sexual repressiveness affecting adolescent sexual behaviors, regardless of their sexuality.
 Research concerning the effectiveness of different forms of sex education for adolescents shows the highest success from comprehensive sex education.
 Characteristics of comprehensive sex education include informing students on the forms of birth control and how to use them, and sexual anatomy.
-The Obama Administration (2008–2016) worked towards promotion of comprehensive sex education programming and pulled much of the government funding supporting abstinence-only program development.
+The Obama administration (2008–2016) worked towards promotion of comprehensive sex education programming and pulled much of the government funding supporting abstinence-only program development.